bodepd/scenario_node_terminus/README.md

         scenario: all_in_one
         hostname: my_host.domain.name

-When hiera searches for that key, it will do the following:
+When hiera searches for that a specified key, it will do the following:

-1. use the global variables to build out the list of files to search for our key.
+1. Use the hierarchy from hiera.yaml together with global variables to build out the list of files to search for the desired key.

-  Using the provided hierarchy and set of global variables, this would be

   + /etc/puppet/data/hiera\_data/hostname/my\_host.domain.name.yaml
   + /etc/puppet/data/hiera\_data/user.yaml
   + /etc/puppet/data/hiera\_data/osfamily/redhat.yaml
   + /etc/puppet/data/hiera\_data/scenario/all\_in\_one.yaml
   + /etc/puppet/data/hiera\_data/common.yaml

-  NOTE: In this example, the db\_type hierarchy is ignored because there is no global variable set for db\_type.
-If one of the specified files does not exist, it is also ignored.
+  > NOTE: In this example, the db\_type hierarchy is ignored because there is no
+  > global variable set for db\_type.
+If one of the specified files does not exist,
+  > it is also ignored.

 2. Search those files in the same order as they are provided in hiera.yaml.
 This order also implies their lookup precedence.
 The first value that hiera finds is the value that is provided for that variable.

-  for example, if we were lookup up the key *variable1*

-  + if my\_host.domain.name.yaml has the key *variable1*, this values will be used.

-    variable1: value_from_hostname
+  For example, the value from my\_host.domain.name.yaml will always be used if available.

 ### Variable interpolation